Probabilistically Violating the First Law of Thermodynamics in a Quantum Heat Engine: The laws of Thermodynamics

 Local master equations have been criticized for not being thermodynamically consistent, which may result in violations of the second law of thermodynamics \citep{capek:2002,second_violation,gonzalez:2017}.
 These violations have been shown to be small (i.e., of the order of terms that are neglected in deriving a local master equation) \cite{novotny:2002,trushechkin:2016}.
 Here we show how the smallness of $g/\Omega_\alpha$, a requirement for the validity of Eq.~\eqref{eq:5}, can be exploited to obtain thermodynamic consistency.
 To this end, we drop the coupling term in Eq.~\eqref{eq:hamiltonian} in the thermodynamic bookkeeping, introducing a \textit{thermodynamic} Hamiltonian

 This Hamiltonian will be used to define the internal energy of the system

 Importantly, $\hat{H}_{\rm TD}$ is only used for the thermodynamic bookkeeping, the dynamics is still described by Eq.~\eqref{eq:5} with the full Hamiltonian given in Eq.~\eqref{eq:hamiltonian}, including a finite value for $g$.
 We note that this is consistent with a microscopic derivation of the local master equation, which implies that the energy exchanged with the reservoirs cannot be resolved on the scale of $g$ and $\kappa_\alpha$ \cite{local_approx}.
 We now demonstrate that this approach results in thermodynamic consistency.
+We note that our treatment here is a specific implementation of a generic approach, presented in Ref.~\cite{potts:2021}.
 For a different approach to treating the term dropped in Eq.~\eqref{eq:8}, see Ref.~\cite{elouard:2020}.